andrewcooke/choochoo/docs/impulse.md

     understandable - it's a small field - but, again, it means the results are somewhat unreliable.
 "Ancient" conclusions are repeated, again and again.
 Until they appear set in stone.

+    On the other hand, as argued in the Training Peaks documentation (above) studies from different sports apparently do support each other (well, with qlauifications).

   * Some emphasis seems, at best, misplaced.
 At worst it feels like obfuscation.
 The entire framework is arbitrary, yet people focus